MHT: THE NEW TERM FOR HRT

 The risks of MHT

-Although MHT is the most effective treatment for the symptoms of menopause, as with all medications it has other risks and benefits.
+Although MHT is the most effective treatment for the symptoms of menopause, as with all medications, it has other risks and benefits.
 Overall, advice from medical experts is that the benefits of MHT outweigh the risks for healthy women experiencing symptoms during menopause.
-When considering the added risks of taking MHT, many of them are rare and are comparable to other risk factors such as being overweight or drinking alcohol.

 Continuous combined MHT decreases the risk of endometrial cancer (cancer of the womb), however, the risk may be slightly increased with sequential combined MHT.
 Oestrogen-only MHT should not be used in women who still have a uterus.